RenrenRihitoRayo/dpl/README.md

 To differentiate between these two use the `def?` operator.
 Ex: `set exists [def? var]` To make sure its only implicitly undefined use `def?` with `nil?`.
 Ex: `set exists_bit_is_nil [[def? var] and [nil? :var]]`

+### Extra Note

+Even values representing a state of nothingness has value here, too sad you dont have any...

 ## How To Use DPL